-New EV City Casebook Released With Support From the IEA
+New EV City Casebook Released with Support from the IEA

-The IEA is delighted to announce the release of a new edition of the EV City Casebook, which highlights world changing ideas that will shape the future of electric vehicles (EVs).
+The IEA is delighted to announce the release of a new edition of the EV City Casebook, which highlights world-changing ideas that will shape the future of electric vehicles (EVs).
 The report profiles 50 big ideas with the potential to dramatically increase EV adoption around the world.

 The Casebook draws on the global networks of future city think tank Urban Foresight, the Clean Energy Ministerial’s Electric Vehicles Initiative (EVI), and the IEA’s Implementing Agreement on Hybrid and Electric Vehicles.
-It profiles innovative policies, projects, technolgoies, and business models that are being implemented in 23 countries across six continents.
+It profiles innovative policies, projects, technologies and business models that are being implemented in 23 countries across six continents.

-Ideas covered in the Casebook include: the Korean city of Gumi’s wirelessly charged electric busses; U.S. tech giant Google’s self-driving electric cars; British software company Route Monkey’s tool to optimise fleets for EV adoption; and the world’s first EV vending machines in Hangzhou, China.
+Ideas covered in the Casebook include: the Korean city of Gumi’s wirelessly charged electric busses; US tech giant Google’s self-driving electric cars; British software company Route Monkey’s tool to optimise fleets for EV adoption; and the world’s first EV vending machines in Hangzhou, China.

-Global EV Outlook (2013)
+Global EV Outlook 2013

-Together EVI countries accounted for more than 90% of world EV stock at the end of 2012.
+Together, Electric Vehicle Initiative (EVI) countries accounted for more than 90% of world EV stock at the end of 2012.
 Strong government support in EVI countries on both the supply and demand sides are contributing to rising market penetration.
 12 out of 16 EVI countries offer financial support for vehicle purchases, and most employ a mix of financial and non-financial incentives (such as access to restricted highway lanes) to help drive adoption.

-The Global EV Outlook is a unique and data-rich overview of the state of electric vehicles today, and offers an understanding of the electric vehicle landscape to 2020.
-The Global EV Outlook represents the collective efforts of two years of primary data gathering and analysis from the Electric Vehicle Initiative (EVI) and the IEA.
-Key takeaways and insights include landscape analysis of electric vehicle (EV) stock/sales and charging station deployment.
-Existing policy initiatives are delineated and future opportunities highlighted in an "Opportunity Matrix: Pathways to 2020".
+The Global EV Outlook is a unique and data-rich overview of the state of electric vehicles (EVs), and offers an understanding of the electric vehicle landscape to 2020.
+The 2013 edition represents the collective efforts of two years of primary data gathering and analysis from the EVI and the IEA.
+Key takeaways and insights include landscape analysis of EV stock/sales and charging station deployment.
+Existing policy initiatives are delineated and future opportunities highlighted in the section "Opportunity Matrix: Pathways to 2020".